 Some of the most common calculations that people follow when choosing a suitable filter are:

 - A filter that can turn over the volume of water held in the tank at least once per hour.
-So a 50-gallon tank will need a filter with a flow rate of 50 gallons per hour.
+So a 50-gallon tank needs a filter with a flow rate of 50 gallons per hour.

 - A filter that can turn over the volume of water held in the tank at least twice per hour.
-So a 50-gallon tank will need a filter with a flow rate of 100 gallons per hour.
+So a 50-gallon tank needs a filter with a flow rate of 100 gallons per hour.

 - A filter that can turn over the volume of water held in the tank at least four times per hour.
-So a 50-gallon tank will need a filter with a flow rate of 200 gallons per hour.
+So a 50-gallon tank needs a filter with a flow rate of 200 gallons per hour.

 When using more than one filter, ensure that you don’t end up with redundant aquarium filtration, which is where the filters are too powerful for the area they need to cover.

-If you are using two filters, ensure that you are filtering evenly instead of over-filtering, as too much filtration will impact the natural biological filtering in the aquarium.
+If you are using two filters, ensure that you are filtering evenly instead of over-filtering, as too much filtration impacts the natural biological filtering in the aquarium.